Today I learned: HTML input checkbox can have an indeterminate state

 In order to communicate the state "Fruits & Veggies are being collected",

-the "Fruits & Veggies" checkbox gets assigned an indeterminate
+the "Fruits & Veggies" checkbox gets assigned an indeterminate state.

 Most browsers render this state using "a horizontal line in the box (it looks